sharifbubuka/100-days-of-code/docs/Todolist/README.txt

 -bootstrap

 ISSUES:
-1. Javascript is not responsive
+1. Javascript is not responsive [solved: 5th.Dec.2019: 1:25pm] src = wrong syntax of the script tag